-The 2013 Florida Legislature passed legislation regarding the registering and regulation of the "Navigator" position created by federal health care reform.
+There is Florida law regarding the registering and regulation of the "Navigator" position created by the federal health care reform.

 The law requires individuals acting as a "navigator" under PPACA to be registered with the Florida Department of Financial Services.
-Under PPACA, beginning on October 1, 2013, individuals and small businesses are able to purchase private health insurance through the Federally-facilitated Marketplace (FFM).
+Under PPACA, individuals and small businesses are able to purchase private health insurance through the Federally-facilitated Marketplace (FFM).

 "Navigator" means an individual authorized by an exchange to serve as a navigator, or who works on behalf of an entity authorized by an exchange to serve as a navigator, pursuant to 42 U.S.C. s.
 18031(i)(1), who facilitates the selection of a qualified health plan through the exchange and performs any other duties specified under 42 U.S.C. s.
 18031(i)(3).

 Individuals interested in becoming Navigators should contact the entities that are awarded Navigator grants by the Department of Health and Human Services (HHS) for potential employment opportunities.
 Navigators are not hired directly by the federal government or the Marketplace.

 The training curriculum for Navigators is available on the Marketplace website - https://marketplace.cms.gov.
 Please know that completion of the federal navigator curriculum does not automatically qualify an individual to become a navigator.

 Certified Marketplace Application Counselors are not required to be registered as a navigator by the Florida Department of Financial Services (DFS) as they are not regulated by DFS.
 If you are a certified Marketplace Application Counselor, please do not apply for registration as a Florida navigator.